Learn more about the programs.

 USD provides support services throughout the entire program.

 Career Services at the University of San Diego (USD) serves as a centralized resource for USD students, alumni and employers.
 Career Services can provide USD students with resources to support their job search.
+Your specific degree program may provide additional opportunities for career development and placement support.

 Online students have access to Copley Library’s online digital databases and other library resources, including the library’s reference services either by phone or email.
 If you are a local resident in San Diego and would like to participate in other benefits, talk with an Enrollment Advisor for the latest information for online student benefits.